DISCOVER OUR STORY

 2000-2004 - New owners and sponsorship

-2003 - Led by Simon Theakston and former S&N director Collin Wood, together with Simon’s brothers, Nick, Tim and Edward a successful renegotiation with S&N results in the buy-back of Theakstons into family control, in a move considered to be the first in modern brewing history of a small family brewing company buying itself back again from a major national brewer.
+2003 - Led by Simon Theakston and former S&N director Collin Wood, together with Simon’s brothers, Nick, Tim and Edward a successful renegotiation with S&N results in the buy-back of Theakston into family control, in a move considered to be the first in modern brewing history of a small family brewing company buying itself back again from a major national brewer.
 The purchase included the freehold of the White Bear Hotel now run as the Theakston flagship and key element of the 'Theakston Masham experience'

 2004 - Michael Theakston, father of Nick, Simon, Tim and Edward, dies.

 Theakston begin their long-running sponsorship of the Theakston Old Peculier Crime Writing Festival now the biggest of its kind in the world

 There is completion of a new fermenting room in Masham in 2005 which triples capacity, enabling beer to be brewed and sold to an ever-growing customer and consumer base

 New corporate branding is developed along with new advertising campaigns and customer support programmes

 Later in 2006, completion of a major refurbishment of the Theakston Visitor Centre enables extended services and facilities to greater numbers of visitors to the brewery

 2010/2018 - New contracts, team members and sponsorships